greenteamuimui-zz/FeastEasy/docs/README.md

 ### **Phase 2: Kitchen Model, API and Kitchen Show Components (2 days)**

 + Kitchens have photos and the following show container sections: about, photos, a kitchen information/about sidebar, and a sidebar with links to different parts of the kitchen show component.
-Also, a create kitchen button to create a kitchen.

 ### **Phase 3: Reviews show and create form (2 days)**